cwins-lambda/SC--Data-Structures-Algorithms-Heat/data_structures/Data_Structures_Answers.md

 4. What is the space complexity of your `breadth_first_for_each` method?

 5. What is the runtime complexity of your `heapsort` function?
+A) Because I used insert in my heapsort, I believe my runtime is going to be O(n)

 6. What is the space complexity of the `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
 What would be the space complexity if your function instead altered the input array?

+A) Since we are returning a new array i think the space complexity is